 - 3 tablespoons orange juice

 - In a small saucepan, bring the sugar and orange juice to a boil; boil for 1 minute.
-Stir in orange peel.
+Stir in orange zest.
 Poke holes in cake with a long wooden skewer; gradually spoon glaze over fruitcake.
 Cool completely.
-Yield: 16 servings.

 Nutrition Facts1 slice: 475 calories, 20g fat (10g saturated fat), 84mg cholesterol, 236mg sodium, 70g carbohydrate (45g sugars, 3g fiber), 6g protein.